wxyz-abcd/node-haxball/README.md

 - Haxball: Main client class.

+  - static methods:
+    - authKey = Haxball.generateAuthKey(): generates a new auth key. must use {"player_auth_key": authKey} parameter in Haxball _constructor_ in order to use the new auth. you might consider saving the auth value in a file or database for recognition.

-  - constructor(): creates a new instance of Haxball client.
+  - constructor(object): creates a new instance of Haxball client with storage values in parameter _object_ set accordingly. values for only these keys of _object_ will be used: \['show_indicators','player_name','fps_limit','player_auth_key','sound_chat','show_avatars','geo','geo_override','sound_crowd','sound_highlight','sound_main','extrapolation','avatar','resolution_scale','view_mode','player_keys','team_colors'\].

   - functions:
     - getRoomList(): returns Promise(roomListArray).